MakeMHz/xbox-hd-plus/manual/Upgrading to XboxHD+.md

 ![BIOS Guides](./images/upgrade/patches_guide.png)

 ### Step 3
-FTP the BIOS file over to Xbox.
-(Personal preference is to store the BIOS file inside of a folder on the C drive called 'BIOS')
+FTP the patched BIOS file over to Xbox.
+It's recommended to store the BIOS file inside of a folder on the C drive called 'BIOS' for future refrences.

 ![FTP BIOS bin file](./images/upgrade/ftp_bios.png)